Bennerdoo/bennerdoo/README.md

 hey, i'm benard
-i automate things that shouldn't be manual — pipelines, deployments, ML workflows.
+i automate things that shouldn't be manual like pipelines, deployments, ML workflows.
 i also build the software that runs on that infrastructure, from backend APIs to web UIs,
 because understanding the full stack makes you a better engineer at every layer.